AustinRochford/notebooks/README.md

 To provision a virtual machine, run `vagrant up`.
 To run an IPython notebook server, run `make run`.

 With the included port forwarding, you can access the notebook server at `localhost:8888`.

+This code is distributed under the [MIT License](http://opensource.org/licenses/MIT).